 The sales of the GOOHF products are just one “symptom” of people being fed up with sanctimonious buttinskis.
 The cards are, to many, a way of saying “I’m comfortable in my position, no matter what you think,” and they’re popular with open-minded believers and nonbelievers alike.

-Barna himself draws this conclusion: “Our studies show that many of the people who have negative impressions of evangelicals do not know what or who an evangelical is,” he said in a press release about the survey.
+“Our studies show that many of the people who have negative impressions of evangelicals do not know what or who an evangelical is,” Barna said in a press release about the survey.
 “Too often, we develop mental images of others without knowing those people. …We find that when people examine the foundation of their impressions and then talk to a few people from the groups of which they have a low opinion, they discover that those people are not so bad after all.”